-The Outdoor Access Trust For Scotland an innovative environmental charity working to promote sustainable public access.
+The Outdoor Access Trust For Scotland is an innovative environmental charity working to promote sustainable public access.

 We work to develop and implement outdoor access projects that integrate the needs of land managers, access users and local communities, whilst conserving and protecting the natural heritage throughout Scotland.